icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ______

-7. We will login to the system with this ip using ssh.
+7. We will login to the system with this IP using ssh.

 ```
   $ ssh <IP Reported>